If you are a Chase credit card fan, you may be excited to learn that the bank has spiced up the Chase Slate brand with the Slate EdgeSM credit card.

 If you’re looking to finance a new purchase without interest for a period of time or are seeking relief from high interest rates on an existing credit card, the Chase Slate Edge could be of some value to you.

-The Slate Edge offers a 12-month period of 0% APR on both new purchases and balance transfers.
-(Balance transfers are subject to a 3% fee with a minimum fee of $5.)
+Balance transfers are subject to a 3% fee with a minimum fee of $5.

-Before you make the move based on these rates, make sure you have a plan to pay off your balance before the end of the promotional period to ensure you don’t face interest charges when that 12-month period is up.
+Before you make a move based on these rates, make sure you have a plan to pay off your balance before the end of the promotional period to ensure you don’t face interest charges when that 18-month period is up.